 Should a student have a grievance or complaint concerning any aspect or his or her recruitment, enrollment, attendance, education, or career services assistance, the student should first contact the mentor or student advisor to whom the grievance or complaint refers.
 If a solution satisfactory to the student is not reached with the mentor or student advisor, the student may submit his or her grievance or complaint in writing to the Director of Student Services, clearly describing the grievance or complaint.
-The Director of Student Services will review the grievance or compliant, seek resolution and notify the student of the remedy within 10 days.
+The Director of Student Services will review the grievance or complaint, seek resolution and notify the student of the remedy within 10 days.
 In the event the student is not satisfied with the resolution provided by the Director or Student Services, the student must appeal to the Chief Academic Officer in writing within 10 days of receiving the decision of the Director of Student Services.
 The Chief Academic Officer will review the pertinent facts and evidence presented.
-Within 10 days of receipt of the student appeal the Corporate Director of Regulatory Affairs will formulate a resolution.
-A student may appeal to the Chief Operating Officer, Chairperson of the ADA Committee at Home Office of Recording, Radio, Film Connection & CASA Schools as the final entity seeking a favorable resolution to reported grievance or complaint.
+Within 10 days of receipt of the student appeal to the Chief Operating Officer, Chairperson of the ADA Committee at Home Office of Recording, Radio, Film Connection & CASA Schools as the final entity seeking a favorable resolution to reported grievance or complaint.

-At any time, a student may also contact the following agencies concerning any grievance of compliant about the institution: United States of Department of Education, Office for Civil Rights, U.S. Department of Health and Human Services, 1301 Young Street, Suite 1169, Dallas, TX 75202, Customer Response Center: (800) 368-1019, Fax: (202) 619-3818, TDD: (800) 537-7697, Email: ocrmail@hhs.gov.
+At any time, a student may also contact the following agencies concerning any grievance of compliant about the institution: United States of Department of Education, Office for Civil Rights, U.S. Department of Health and Human Services, 1301 Young Street, Suite 1169, Dallas, TX 75202,

+Customer Response Center: (800) 368-1019, Fax: (202) 619-3818, TDD: (800) 537-7697, Email: ocrmail@hhs.gov.